awsdocs/aws-kms-developer-guide/doc_source/create-cmk-keystore.md

 1. Choose **Next**\.

 1. In the **This account** section, select the IAM users and roles in this AWS account that can use the KMS key in [cryptographic operations](concepts.md#cryptographic-operations)\.
-For more information, see [Allows Key Users to Use the KMS key](key-policy-default.md#key-policy-default-allow-users)\.
+For more information, see [Allows key users to use the KMS key](key-policy-default.md#key-policy-default-allow-users)\.
 **Note**
 IAM policies can give other IAM users and roles permission to use the KMS key\.